-The performance of this characteristic was measured with the indicator 'Limiting investments in material violators of internationally recognized standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact'.
+The performance of this characteristic was measured with the indicator "Limiting investments in material violators of internationally recognized standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact".

-3. Screening carbon footprint
+4. Screening carbon footprint

 The Fund/Sub-Fund applied screening regarding the carbon footprint of investee companies.
-In line with the ambition of the Fund/Sub-Fund the carbon footprint of the Fund/Sub-Fund was better than the carbon footprint of the Benchmark.
+In line with the ambition of the Fund/Sub-Fund the average weighted carbon footprint score of the Fund/Sub-Fund was lower than the benchmark MSCI World (NR) for the direct investments in equities and lower than the respective benchmark of the investment funds.

-The performance of this characteristic was measured with the indicator -Average weighted carbon footprint score-
+The performance of this characteristic was measured with the indicator "Average weighted carbon footprint score".

-4. Invested in sustainable investments
+5. Invested in sustainable investments